Tail recursion in Python

-After spending a lot of time in Scheme, it’s hard not to think in recursion.
-So recently when I started to improve my Python skills, I missed having Scheme optimize my tail recursive calls.
+After spending a lot of time in Scheme, it’s hard not to think in recursion from time to time.
+When I recently started to improve my Python skills, I missed having Scheme optimize my tail recursive calls.

 For example, consider the mutually recursive functions even and odd.
 You know a number, n, is even if it is 0, or if n - 1 is odd.
 Similarly, you know a number is not odd if it is 0, and that it is odd if n - 1 is even.
 This translates to the python code: